shapeshed/jekyll.shapeshed.com/_posts/2007-02-20-photoshop_101_the_type_tools.md

 ---
 layout: post
 title: Photoshop 101 - The Type Tool
-excerpt: "Adding type to designs is a daily task in Photoshop.
+description: "Adding type to designs is a daily task in Photoshop.
 Especially if you are interested in Typography mastering this tool is a must. "
 categories: [Typography, Photoshop, Photoshop 101]
 ---
 <h3>Horizontal type tool</h3>